Van Turkey Travel Guide

 Find at: Local markets, cheese shops, Van Kahvaltısı.

 Keledoş: Hearty stew with lamb, chickpeas, dövme, yogurt sauce.
-Tandır Kebab: Lamb slowly made in a clay oven for tender, flavorful meat.
+Tandır Kebab: Lamb slowly cooked in a clay oven for tender, flavorful meat.

 Find at: Keledoş - local lokantas.
 Tandır Kebab - specialty tandır restaurants.